ADITYAbasude/react-web-player-component/CONTRIBUTING.md

 ```

 ### testing
-react-web-player use jest for testing.
+react-wplayer use jest for testing.
 Be sure to test after making changes.
 ```bash
 npm test
 ```